Audi Q8 e-tron: Asia-Pacific

+India

+The facelifted Audi Q8 e-tron and Audi Q8 Sportback e-tron was launched in India on 18 August 2023.

 Australia

-The e-tron and e-tron Sportback were launched in Australia in 2020.
-Prices start from AU$137,100 plus on-road costs (50 quattro) and AU$146,100 plus on-road costs (55 quattro).
+The e-tron and e-tron Sportback were launched in Australia in June 2020.

-The e-tron has a 5 star ANCAP Safety Rating as tested in July 2019.

 Pakistan

-The e-tron was launched in Pakistan in 2020.
+The e-tron was launched in Pakistan in March 2020.
 It is the best selling electric car in Pakistan and Audi's most successful car in Pakistan.
+It is offered in standard body styling as well as Sportback model.

 Thailand

 The e-tron will be launched in Thailand by Meister Technik in 2019.
 On 15 October 2020, the e-tron Sportback will be introduced as well.

+Malaysia

+The Audi Q8 e-tron was introduced in Malaysia on 17 May 2023.
+It is available in advanced 50 quattro spec.
+On 16 June 2023, the Q8 e-tron was later launched along with the S line 55 quattro spec.
+The sportback version was also launched as well, with two variants (50 quattro and 55 quattro).

 North America

 Canada

-The vehicle went on sale in Canada in 2019.
-The price starts at CA$ 90,000.
+The vehicle went on sale in Canada in late 2019.

 Mexico

-The e-tron will be launched in Mexico for the 2021 model year.
-It will be priced at MXN$1,919,900.
+The e-tron was launched in Mexico for the 2021 model year.

 United States

 Deliveries to American customers started in early 2019.
 There were 3,540 e-trons registered in the United States during the first three quarters of 2019, ahead of Germany (2,997 units), though still less than in Norway (3,824 units).